lavender farming profit per acre | lavender cultivation in India

 Lavender farming facts

-• Lavender can be used as inter crop in apple farming.
+• Lavender crop can be used as inter crop in apple farming.

-• Animals like monkey, goat etc does not harm lavender crop.
+• Animals like monkey, goat etc does not harm this crop.

-• Lavender thrives flowers during the month of June and July for 30-40 days.
+• Flowering occurs during the month of June and July for 30-40 days.

-• Lavender flowers are used for making lavender oil, lavender water, dry flower and more valuable products.
+• Its flowers are used for making lavender water, oil, dry flower and more valuable products.

-• CIMAP-CSIR is providing high quality free lavender plants to farmers
+• CIMAP-CSIR is providing high quality free plants to farmers.

-• Lavender is an aromatic plant hence falls under Aroma mission.
+• It is an aromatic plant hence falls under Aroma mission.

 • CIMAP is working under Aroma mission run by the Central Government.